intel/dffml/docs/contributing/codebase.rst

 Adding A New Plugin
 +++++++++++++++++++

-To add a new *Core* plugin to DFFML.
+To add a new *Official* plugin to DFFML.
 You need to first create the plugin in the appropriate directory.
 Then add it to the lists of core plugins.

 .. warning::

     The release process is automated.
 You should **NOT** upload the package to PyPi!
-Someone from Intel has to be the one to do that for *Core* plugins.
+Someone from Intel has to be the one to do that for *Official* plugins.

-For *Core* plugins, the name given to create should be in the form of ``dffml-{PLUGIN_TYPE}-{NAME}``.
+For *Official* plugins, the name given to create should be in the form of ``dffml-{PLUGIN_TYPE}-{NAME}``.

 .. code-block:: console